blessanm86/SenchaTouchKnob/README.md

  2. Sectors

-    Here the 360 degree will be divided into a number of sector.
+    Here the 360 degree will be divided into a number of sectors.
     So the knob will only snap to middle of the sector.

  3. Arc